open-component-model/ocm/docs/reference/ocm_add_resources.md

 <code>--input</code> must be given.
 They take a YAML or JSON value describing an
 attribute set, also.
 The structure of those values is similar to the <code>access</code>
 or <code>input</code> fields of the description file format.
+Non-local resources can be indicated using the option <code>--external</code>.
 Templating:
 All yaml/json defined resources can be templated.
 Variables are specified as regular arguments following the syntax <code>&lt;name>=&lt;value></code>.